 UN/EDIFACT 4343

-Status codes used in this BIS are a based on the UN CEFECT 4343 code list.
+Status codes used in this BIS are a based on the UN CEFACT 4343 code list.
 In addition, the current codes it specifies some additional codes that may be adopted in future version of 4343.
 For detailed information what codes are used in this BIS and how they are used see section 8.3

 Clarification code